eStep/docker-intro/docker-ecosystem.md

 Apache mesos is a tool that abstracts and manages the resources of all hosts in a cluster.
 It presents a collection of the resources available throughout the entire cluster to the components built on top of it (like marathon).
 It describes itself as analogous to a "kernel" for a clustered configurations.

 ## [kubernetes](http://kubernetes.io/)
 Google's advanced scheduler, kubernetes allows much more control over the containers running on the infrastructure.
 Containers can be labeled, grouped, and given their own subnet for communication.
+Can mount nfs,iscsi,glusterfs,ceph rdb volumes in side containers.

 ## [compse](https://docs.docker.com/compose/)
 Docker's compose project was created to allow group management of containers using declarative configuration files.
 It uses Docker links to learn about the dependency relationship between containers.